 Keep up your regular communication to your email community.
 It’s business as usual.

 Find ways to grow your email list.
 Maybe release a series of educational videos via email, for free during this period.
 Offer a free tool such as an eBook or checklist.
+Or you could run a free 3 day challenge in your Facebook group.

 Also it could be time to tidy up and segment you email list, so use this time to do that.